Sweet Flower Completes First Phase Of California Build-Out

 About Sweet Flower: @sweetflowershops

-Sweet Flower is the premier cannabis retailer in Southern California, with a mission to set a new standard for modern cannabis retail that is inclusive, diverse, and approachable by all.
-Sweet Flower currently operates four stores in prime Los Angeles markets including Downtown LA, Studio City, Melrose, and Westwood, is licensed in two more premium retail locations in Culver City and Pasadena.
+Sweet Flower is the premier cannabis retailer in Southern California, with a mission to set a new standard for modern cannabis retail that is trusted, transparent, inclusive, diverse, and approachable by all.
 Sweet Flower has been covered by many top tier publications including the LA Times, Forbes, WWD.
 Sweet Flower actively supports the local, Black and Brown communities which it serves, as well as Black and Brown-owned brands at all its locations – for more information please visit www.sweetflower.com.

+This press release contains "forward-looking information" within the meaning of applicable securities legislation.
+All statements, other than statements of historical fact, included herein are forward looking information.
+There can be no assurance that such forward-looking information will prove to be accurate, and actual results and future events could differ materially from those anticipated in such forward-looking information.
+This forward-looking information reflects the current beliefs of Sweet Flower and is based on information currently available to Sweet Flower and on assumptions that Sweet Flower believes are reasonable.
+Such forward-looking information contained in this news release represents the expectations of Sweet Flower as of the date of this news release and, accordingly, is subject to change after such date.
+However, Sweet Flower expressly disclaims any intention or obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise, except as expressly required by applicable law.

 SOURCE Sweet Flower